11 Top Dividend ETFs to Invest in Right Now

 This fund invests at least 90% of its total assets in the securities that comprise the Wells Fargo® Hybrid and Preferred Securities Floating and Variable Rate Index.
 The market capitalization-weighted index tracks the performance of its holdings’ preferred stocks and other securities that are functionally equivalent to preferred stocks.
 The fund’s Total Expense Ratio is 0.50%.

-JPMorgan Chase (NYSE:JPM), General Electric (NYSE:GE) and Wells Fargo (NYSE:WFC) are the top three holdings and comprise approximately a 9% share of the fund’s assets.
-The top 10 holdings account for less than 20%.
+JPMorgan Chase (NYSE:JPM), General Electric (NYSE:GE) and Charles Schwab (NYSE:SCHW) are the top three holdings and comprise approximately a 3% share of the fund’s assets.
+The top 10 holdings account for 18.3%.
+In addition to its 4.3% yield, the company is up 4.4% in the trailing 12-month period, bringing investors total returns of 7.7%.

 Top Dividend ETFs # 9.
 Invesco Financial Preferred ETF (NYSE:PGF)

 This fund tracks the performance – before fees and expenses – of the Wells Fargo® Hybrid and Preferred Securities Financial Index (WHPSF Index).
-The fund’s investment in 89 individual equities equals $1.56 billion in total assets.
+It invests at least 90% of its total assets in the securities that comprise the underlying index.
+The fund is non-diversified but invested in 107 individual equities.

 Top Dividend ETFs # 8.
 Invesco Preferred ETF (NYSE:PGX)